-The projections and light storytelling will illuminate 12 landmarks along the Rundle Street and adjacent laneways, each capturing aspects the interwoven histories of people who have lived and journeyed in the East End.
+The trail of projections and light storytelling illuminated 12 landmarks along the Rundle Street and adjacent laneways, each capturing aspects the interwoven histories of people who have lived and journeyed in the East End.

-The project is designed to be experienced, listening to an audiovisual track created by illuminart, where you will meet many of the people who have inspired the projections that playfully transform the buildings.
-Uncovering the clues to kaleidoscopic arrays of vegetables, deconstructed daubist art, and firecracker fashions, takes place as you stroll along the street listening to the voices, sound and music.
+East End Echoes was designed by illuminart to be an immersive experience.
+Following the light trail while listening to the audiovisual track, visitors met many of the people who inspired the playful projections transforming the buildings.
+It was fun to uncover the clues to kaleidoscopic arrays of vegetables, deconstructed daubist art, and firecracker fashions, all while strolling along the street listening to the voices, sound and music.

-One of the spectacular sites is the East End Market gateway located on the Union Street entranceway to Ebenezer lane.
-Many decades ago it was the site of hustle and bustle, as market gardeners trucked in their boxes of produce grown in Virginia greenhouses and further beyond, selling to the people of Adelaide well before dawn broke, which gave Rundle Street a 24 hour life cycle of market growers, businesses, community and the cultivation of creativity at all hours.
+One of the spectacular sites on the trail was the East End Market gateway, located on the Union Street entranceway to Ebenezer Lane.
+Many decades ago it was the site of much hustle and bustle, as market gardeners trucked in their boxes of produce, grown in Virginia greenhouses and beyond, selling to the people of Adelaide well before dawn broke.
+This gave Rundle Street a 24 hour life cycle of market growers, businesses, community and the cultivation of creativity at all hours.

-While a stunning artists-eye-view of the East End Market and its neighbours unfolds through the projection onto the Gateway, the soundscape offers a deeper emotional interaction.
-The calling voices of the past will share with listeners, a sense of pride, opportunity, tragedy, loss, romance, grief, and the complex feelings about change that happens around us in the urban landscape, and an understanding of whose footsteps have echoed in this gateway.
+While a stunning artists-eye-view of the East End Market and its neighbours unfolded through the projection onto the Gateway, the soundscape offered a deeper emotional interaction.
+The calling voices of the past shared with listeners a sense of pride, opportunity, tragedy, loss, romance, grief, and the complex feelings about change that happens around us in the urban landscape, with an understanding of whose footsteps have echoed in this gateway.

-The creative team at illuminart have interviewed widely to capture the stories and develop the soundscapes and projection installations.
-Recordings of community members, business owners, former residents and creative people have been interwoven with performed voice and soundscape elements, into a 45 minute walking track.
-The 12 sites can be viewed in any order and don’t require you to listen or watch all in one setting, just BYO your headphones and mobile device to listen and explore.
+The creative team at illuminart interviewed widely to capture the stories and develop the soundscapes and projection installations.
+Recordings of community members, business owners, former residents and creative people were interwoven with performed voice and soundscape elements, into a 45 minute walking track.
+The 12 sites were able to be viewed in any order and didn’t require you to listen or watch all in one setting.
+All that was needed was to BYO headphones and mobile device, listen and explore.

-Listening to the unfolding stories of people who have lived and created in years gone by, while you stroll past an array of historic material and surreal memories, will bring a deeper dimension – the past among the present – to all the sites along the East End Echoes trail.
+Listening to the unfolding stories of people who lived and created in years gone by, while strolling past an array of historic material and surreal memories, brought a deeper dimension to light – the past among the present – to all the sites along the East End Echoes trail.

 Thanks to all the contributors who shared memories for the project story and to Tim Gladdis Photography – Timgladddis.com – for historic East End photographs.